 - Peel, wash, and dry the potatoes.
 Cut them into ½-inch cubes then place them in a large microwave-safe bowl.
 Microwave on high for 5 minutes, carefully stir the potatoes, and microwave for another 2 minutes or until slightly undercooked.

-- Preheat a skillet then melt 2 tbsp of butter over medium-high heat.
+- Preheat a skillet then melt 2 tablespoon of butter over medium-high heat.
 Cook the onion, diced bell peppers with a small pinch of salt and black pepper for 3 minutes.

 - Add tomato paste, ground paprika, and cumin into a skillet.
 Cook and keep stirring for about 1-2 minutes.